British Theatre Playhouse: Honorary advisors

-Sharanjit Leyl who loved doing Arts related stories even as a financial journalist and is a big theatre fan.
-She has spent a quarter of a century in broadcasting at the BBC, Bloomberg TV and the CBC.
 She spent eighteen years with the BBC covering business and politics, anchoring from its Asia bureau and from London's Broadcasting House.
-She regularly anchored live on location on breaking stories such as the Trump-Kim summits, the Hong Kong protests, the Sri Lankan Easter Sunday bombings, and many other breaking news deployments.
+She has anchored live on location on breaking stories such as the Trump-Kim summits, the Hong Kong protests, the Sri Lankan Easter Sunday bombings, among others.
 She's contributed to BBC World Service radio and written for the BBC news website.
-A Singaporean native, she's produced and presented BBC documentaries on TV and radio about her city.
-Sharanjit is now such a familiar face for viewers in Asia that she is regularly invited to moderate high-level debates for the United Nations, the World Bank, the Asian Development Bank and other multilateral and financial institutions.
+She has produced and presented BBC documentaries on TV and radio about Singapore.
 Sharanjit Leyl is the new Chancellor-Elect of Bath Spa University, succeeding Oscar winner Jeremy Irons.

 Susan Peh is the Chief Executive Officer of Adsan Law LLC and has been practicing law for over 37 years.
 She co-heads the Asset Recovery & Insolvency practice group and oversees the Private Clients Practice as well as the Charities and Pro Bono teams.

 Apart from the practice of law, Susan enjoys music.
 She was offered a place to study at the prestigious Royal College of Music, London, which she had to give up for academia.
 Susan is a Licentiate of the Royal Schools of Music and a Fellow of the Trinity College of Music (London) in Piano Performing.
 She has won many piano competitions in Singapore including the First Prize (Open Section, Pianoforte division) in the First National Music Competition in 1980 and was the winner of the Philips Award (First Prize, Open Section) of the Singapore Musical Society’s Annual Piano Competition.
 Susan serves as the Vice Chairman and one of the founding directors of Jazz Association (Singapore).
 She sits on the Board of Trustees of the SG Eco Fund.
 She also serves as Director at the Kwong Wai Shiu Hospital and is a mentor at the Young Women’s Leadership Connection.
 She believes in giving back to the community that helped build her up, and in creating a lasting legacy for future generations.